-- 29. On 1 May 2015, in accordance with Article R54 of the CAS Code, and on behalf of the President of the CAS Appeal Arbitration Division, the CAS Court Office informed the parties that the Panel appointed to decide the present matter was constituted by: - Mr Hendrik Willem Kesler, Attorney-at-Law in Enschede, the Netherlands, as President; - Mr Saleh Alobeidli, Attorney-at-Law in Dubai, United Arab Emirates3; and - Prof. Luigi Fumagalli, Professor and Attorney-at-Law of Milan, Italy, as arbitrators - 30.
-On 21 May 2015, Al Nassr filed its Answer in accordance with Article R55 of the CAS Code, with the following requests for relief: - "to Squash the nomination of Al Nassr Club as Second Respondent in this procedure as the the [sic] Second Respondent (i.e. hereafter "the Club") has no standing to be sued in respect of the request filed by the Appellant, therefore, the appeal must be dismissed insofar.
+- 3. Fix a minimum sum of 50,000 CHF to be paid by the Appellant as a contribution to the First Respondent's legal fees and costs. - Condemn the Appellant to pay the entire amount of CAS administration and the Arbitrator fees".
+4. - 28.
+On 1 May 2015, in accordance with Article R54 of the CAS Code, and on behalf of the President of the CAS Appeal Arbitration Division, the CAS Court Office informed the parties that the Panel appointed to decide the present matter was constituted by: - Mr Hendrik Willem Kesler, Attorney-at-Law in Enschede, the Netherlands, as President; - Mr Marc Beaumont, Barrister of Windsor, United Kingdom; and - Prof. Luigi Fumagalli, Professor and Attorney-at-Law of Milan, Italy, as arbitrators - 29.
+On 21 May 2015, Al Nassr filed its Answer in accordance with Article R55 of the CAS Code, with the following requests for relief: - "to Squash the nomination of Al Nassr Club as Second Respondent in this procedure as the the [sic] Second Respondent (i.e. hereafter "the Club") has no standing to be sued in respect of the request filed by the Appellant, therefore, the appeal must be dismissed insofar. - to Reject the Appeal of the appellant on the merits in its entirety. - To Uphold the decision issued by FIFA in the entirety; - To Order the Appellant to bear all the costs of the appeal procedure including the Respondent's legal fees amounting of CHF 12,000". - 30.
+In its Answer, Al Nassr also submitted an application that the Panel order the joinder in the proceedings, pursuant to Article R41.2 of the CAS Code, of "either the Saudi Arabia Olympic Committee [...] or the SAFF to provide the Panel with the submission of the pertinent documentation [...] in the purpose of squashing the false allegation of the Appellant".